simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ## Schema
 The schema structure and types are represented by a collection of lightweight classes in python.
 Two collection types are currently implemented:
 * structs are a key-value collection of field names and types
-* lists are a capacity and an element type.
+* lists are a capacity and an element type

 The schema does not support self-referencing types.
 Primitive types are represented as enumerated python objects, and carry their native data type label; most native numeric types are provided.
 A default value may be specifed.

 ## Schema Compiler
 The compiler produces three files--two for the embedded library, and one for the user interface.

 **The config header** (`config.h`) forms the interface to the embedded client program.
-Most of the header file is hand-written, aside from the signature of the `read_config()` function: this returns the schema instance, and is custom-typed to the schema's root collection.
+Most of the header file is hand-written, aside from the schema-specific type signatures.
 A compiled portion at the top declares native data types equivalent to the schema's structure.

 **The config implementation** (`ardconfig.cpp`) manages the configuration instance on the device.
 The compiler stitches together two sections, one compiled and one hand-written.
 The compiled section has the instance allocation and its init code, the type and member labels needed for traversing the config, some defines used by the hand-written library (such as the root instance global), and the address look-up function.
 The hand-written section has code for an address resolver, configuration traversal, protocol parsing and interpretation, storage, interface functions, and local state.